Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 (b) 2 only

-(c) Both 1 and 2
+(c) Both

 (d) Neither 1 nor 2

-Answer: (d)
+✅ Correct Answer: (d)

 Explanation:

-(a) Equal pay for equal work for both men and
+(a) Equal pay for equal work

-(b) Participation of workers in the management
+(b) Workers’ participation in management

-(c) Right to work, education and public
+(c) Right to work

-Answer: (b)
+✅ Correct Answer: (b)

 Explanation: